Buying your first car insurance policy

 Avoid after-market modifications like body-kits, alloy wheels or anything which affects the performance or value of the vehicle, as they will increase your premiums.

 Choosing your first car insurance policy

-As this is your first foray into the world of car insurance, the options available to you can be confusing.
+As this is your first step into the world of car insurance, the options available to you can be confusing.
 The main options on offer are third party cover, third party, fire and theft cover and fully-comprehensive cover.

-Third party cover only insures you against damage to third parties and their property.
+Third party cover only insures you against damage to third parties (other people) and their property.
 Third party, fire and theft offers the same cover but also protects you against your vehicle being lost to fire or theft.
 Fully comprehensive cover protects you against everything detailed previously as well as damage to your own vehicle.

 Fully comprehensive insurance is more expensive than third party insurance, but remember: if you were involved in an accident and only had third party cover, you’d have to pay for the repairs to your own vehicle out of your own pocket.